JuanLiz/smart-parking-esp32/README.md

 * **Occupancy Control:** Tracks the number of available parking spaces, displaying "Parking Full" and denying entry when capacity is reached.
 * **Status Publishing:** Regularly publishes system status (e.g., online, occupancy) to an MQTT topic.

+## Detailed Project Log

+For a comprehensive understanding of the project's architecture, development phases, component choices, and detailed flowcharts, please refer to the [Project Logbook](./logbook.md).

 ## Hardware Required

 * ESP32 Development Board